JonathanLoscalzo/email-throttler-challenge-py/README.md

 With EmailFailover, it will always try to send an email using the first available service, and if all the services failed, it will return an error.
 The approach with state never fails, so this approach could be called "eventually sended".
 Both have drawbacks that could be solved in future cycles.

+- Consumer
+Command: `email-throttle-core-cli consume ...`

+This command creates a consumer that will be listening for messages in the queue and will send them using the configured services.
+It is using a default configuration, for future implementations it will be possible to configure it with real services and configurations, similar than the simulate command.
+(At the moment is using some methods from the simulate endpoint)

 #### **Front-end**: The front-end is a [nothing at the moment]<!--a single-page application with a simple `index.html` that links to the necessary JS/CSS files. -->